huandu/facebook/README.md

 API documentation can be found on [godoc](http://godoc.org/github.com/huandu/facebook).

 Feel free to create an issue or send me a pull request if you have any "how-to" question or bug or suggestion when using this package.
-I'll try my best to reply it.
+I'll try my best to reply to it.

 ## Install

 If `go mod` is enabled, install this package with `go get github.com/huandu/facebook/v2`.
-If not, call `go get -u github.com/huandu/facebook` to get latest master branch version.
+If not, call `go get -u github.com/huandu/facebook` to get the latest master branch version.

 Note that, since go1.14, [incompatible versions are omitted](https://golang.org/doc/go1.14#incompatible-versions) unless specified explicitly.
 Therefore, it's highly recommended to upgrade the import path to `github.com/huandu/facebook/v2` when possible to avoid any potential dependency error.